 In 1970, at age 13, I became vegetarian after watching a TV documentary about an Amazonian tribe who sacrificed a cow by slitting its throat.
 After the poor beast had fallen to the floor the tribesmen jumped up and down on its throat to drain all the blood from its body then proceeded to chop up the animal to cook on the open fire.
 I was shocked by this sudden and stark realisation that meat was actually the flesh of a once living animal.
 I thought to myself that this just was not right for humans to do this to another species and I decided that I no longer wanted eat any meat.
 Ten years later, in 1980, I decided to become vegan.

 This meant that I was vegetarian for the first seven years of my professional playing career and vegan for the last ten years.
 My fitness was never ever in question at any football club I played for.
 In fact, I would say that I was always one of the top 3 fittest players at all my clubs.

-My wife Pauline has been vegetarian for all our married life since 1978 and all three of our children, Neil David 38 years old, Alison 36 years old, and Kathryn 33 years old, were brought up as vegetarians from birth.
+My wife Pauline has been vegetarian for all our married life since 1978 and all three of our children, Neil David (b.
+18th November 1979), Alison (b.
+7th November 1981) and Kathryn (b.
+29th May 1984), were brought up as vegetarians from birth.
 Neil David decided that the ‘meat-eating’ life was for him when he was about 14 years old.
-Alison and Kathryn have been vegan for 10 years now.
+Alison and Kathryn have been vegan for over 10 years now.
 Kathryn has three children – Ollie (b.
 9th February 2012), Beatrix (b.
 4th September 2015), and Arthur (b.
 10th June 2018).
-All 3 children have been brought up as a vegans since birth!
+All 3 children have been brought up as vegans from birth!